TheGoose99/cv-laravelx8-backend-project/README.md

  php artisan migrate

  After the migrations succeded you are able to register, login and use the web application.
+In order to make it 'prettier', as intended, also run:

+ npm install && npm run dev

 ## About Laravel